-Guobin Yang is the Grace Lee Boggs Professor of Communication and Sociology at the Annenberg School for Communication and Department of Sociology at the University of Pennsylvania, where he is the Associate Dean for Graduate Studies at the Annenberg School for Communication, Director of the Center on Digital Culture and Society, Interim Director of the Center for Advanced Research in Global Communication, and Deputy Director of the Center for the Study of Contemporary China.
+Guobin Yang is the Grace Lee Boggs Professor of Communication and Sociology at the Annenberg School for Communication and Department of Sociology at the University of Pennsylvania.
+He is Director of the Center on Digital Culture and Society, Interim Director of the Center for Advanced Research in Global Communication, and Deputy Director of the Center for the Study of Contemporary China.
 He is also a faculty member in the Graduate Group in History, the Graduate Group in East Asian Languages and Cultures, the Graduate Group in International Studies (Lauder Institute), the Center for East Asian Studies, and an affiliated faculty in the Asian American Studies Program.

 Yang's 2009 book The Power of the Internet in China: Citizen Activism Online (Best Book Award of the ASA Communication and Information Technologies Section, 2010), offers a multi-institutional analysis of the origins, cultural forms, and impact of internet activism in China.
 His 2016 book The Red Guard Generation and Political Activism in China develops a performance theory to explain Red Guard factional violence while analyzing the transformation of the Red Guard generation and Chinese political culture as a ritual process.
-His 2-volume Dragon-Carving and the Literary Mind (2003), an annotated English translation of the 6th-century Chinese classic of rhetoric and literary theory Wenxin Diaolong, is an exemplary text in literary translation studies in China.
-His new book, entitled The Wuhan Lockdown, will be published in December 2021 by Columbia University Press.
+His new book The Wuhan Lockdown is forthcoming with Columbia University Press.

 In addition, Yang is the editor or co-editor of five books, including Engaging Social Media in China: Platforms, Publics, and Production (with Wei Wang, 2021), Media Activism in the Digital Age (with Victor Pickard, 2017), China's Contested Internet (2015), The Internet, Social Media, and a Changing China (with Jacques deLisle and Avery Goldstein, 2016), and Re-Envisioning the Chinese Revolution: The Politics and Poetics of Collective Memories in Reform China (with Ching-Kwan Lee, 2007).